jlee92603/StrokePrediction_Model/README.md

 <br>

+_Feature Importances for Each Classifier_

 <img width="504" alt="Screen Shot 2024-05-27 at 6 08 31 PM" src="https://github.com/jlee92603/StrokePrediction_Model/assets/70551445/b2bc2a40-02fd-4d06-90d4-d685822f7e65">

 ### Cohort C

+Cohort C explores the relationship between age and average glucose level.
+A new feature is engineering by multiplying these two variables together.

 ```
 # split train, valid, and test data